fonbnk/top-up-api-documentation/README.md

 Create a request to top-up a specified phone number.
 This endpoint reduces your account's balance and initiates a top-up.
 Additionally, you can pass the carrier name to top-up a specific carrier.
-If you don't pass the carrier name, we will automatically detect the carrier and top-up the phone number, but it may take a few seconds to complete.
+If you don't pass the carrier name, we will automatically detect the carrier and top-up the phone number, which may take a few seconds to complete.
-Furthermore, you can pass the strategy parameter to specify the strategy of fulfilling the top-up request.
-Default strategy is `best_price`.
+Furthermore, you can pass the strategy parameter to specify the strategy for fulfilling the top-up request.
+The default strategy is `best_price`.
 Available strategies are:

 Strategy   | Description
 -----------|-------------------------------------------------------
-best_price| At first, we will try to fulfill the request using the market price (p2p).
-If we can't fulfill the request using the wholesale price.
+best_price| At first, we try to fulfill the request using the market price (p2p).
+If we can't, we will fulfill the request using the wholesale price.
-wholesale| We will try to fulfill the request only using the wholesale price market| We will try to fulfill the request only using the market price (p2p)
+wholesale| We fulfill the request only using the wholesale price. market| We fulfill the request only using the market price (p2p).

 #### Request
 ```